microsoft/Web-Dev-For-Beginners/6-space-game/1-introduction/.github/post-lecture-quiz.md

 - [ ] true
 - [ ] false

-2. Composition is a preferred design pattern for game objects
+2. Composition is the preferred design pattern for game objects

 - [ ] true
 - [ ] false